 Forget cookie-cutter rooms: each of Drift House's six suites is completely different.
 We’re particularly fond of Five, which takes up half of the Edwardian villa.
 The interiors are flooded with light and furnished with eye-catching contemporary pieces, creating a striking contrast with the building's historic façade.
-Decorated in muted tones, Six was designed to be particularly serene, and has a lounge with an open fireplace and a daybed.
+Decorated in muted tones, Six was designed to be particularly serene, with an open fireplace and a daybed in the living area.

 There's a rectangular 10m solar-heated pool in the gardens, shielded by a reclaimed rock wall.
 (Of course, you've also got the beach close by.)

-Indulgent groceries for dinners in; your smart phone for Instagramming the interiors; a bottle of champagne to sink in one of the tubs.
+Your smart phone for Instagramming the interiors and a bottle of champagne to sink in one of the tubs.
 If you’re bedding down in Three, bring thick socks to pad across the polished concrete floor in.

 This hotel is for adults only – leave the little Smiths at home.